 Is it justice to punish a 93-year-old man for a crime committed 75 years ago?
 Bruno Dey has been convicted for his part in the killing of over 5,000 prisoners in a Nazi death camp.

 Eva Smith is a victim of patriarchyA system of society where men hold power and women are excluded. not only in her sexual exploitation by the two younger male relatives, but in her treatment by Sheila and Sybil Birling too.
 Whilst Sheila has Eva fired due to her own jealousy, Sybil, who poses herself as a philanthropistSomeone who donates generously to good causes.
 American philanthropy has been very important in creating a positive image of the US around the world., rejects the pregnant woman's appeal for help due to her sense of her own moral superiority.
 This double-standard is brought out by Goole's questioning.
-Sybil blames Eva for her supposedly-"immoral" behaviour, which she sees as having caused the latter's pregnancy and destitution, but is the only one who fails to see the elephant in the room: her son, whose rape of Eva caused the pregnancy.
-However, neither Eric nor Gerald Croft see any severe consequences for their immoral actions, and Croft is even commended for his honesty in owning up to his actions.
+Sybil blames Eva for her supposedly "immoral" behaviour, which she sees as having caused the latter's pregnancy and destitution, but is the only one who fails to see the elephant in the room: her son, whose rape of Eva caused the pregnancy.
+However, neither Eric nor Gerald Croft see any severe consequences for their immoral actions, and Gerald is even commended for his honesty in owning up to his actions.

 Is this another huge step for gender equality?
 Fans worldwide were stunned by a thrilling showdown at Wembley last night.
 But will the success of the Euros really change anything?